MicrosoftDocs/windows-ai-docs/docs/overview.md

 ![windows ML developer flow](images/winmlstory.png)

 1. Get an ONNX model.
-2. Add the ONNX model file(s) to Visual Studio, and use Windows ML's automatic code generation, or call the Windows ML APIs directly.
+2. Add the ONNX model file(s) to your project.
 3. Load, bind, and evaluate the model in your application code.
 4. Run on any Windows 10 device!